rsyncOSX/RsyncOSXdocs/content/post/Built.md

  A  value type cannot be changed unless utilizing a mutating function.
 In  SwitfUI there are special property wrappers like `@State` and `@Binding` for local and private properties and properties for transferring data between views .
 There are property wrapper  like `@StateObject` which are of reference type.
 The latter property wrapper is initialized in the view as a class of type Observeable object.
 And there are many other property wrappers to be used within SwiftUI.
 RsyncUI utilizes only a few.

 Every time like a property wrapper is changed the view in a SwiftUI based app is reloaded.
 By reload means the view is recreated by the runtime.
-The model for when and how to reload is complex, but it is superfast.
+The internal model for when to reload is complex, but it is superfast.
 The cost of creating a value type vs creating a reference type is way more effective.

 ## Asynchronous execution

 Asynchronous execution of tasks are a key component of both apps.
 There are two methods for asynchronous execution.
 One is utilizing *callback functions* or *completion handlers*, which trigger next action when task is completed.
 The second is utilize Swift´s `async` and `await` utilities for asynchronous execution.
 Utilizing `async` and `await` makes the code simpler and cleaner.
 The need for *completion handlers* are reduced.
 And lesser code is better code.

 All code which utilizes asynchronous execution are shared between the two apps.
 The `Process` object is where the real work is done.
 Input to the `Process` are the command to execute and the parameters for the command.
 The `Process` object utilizes Combine for monitoring process termination and output, when needed by the apps, from the command.
 There are two versions of the process object:

 - [the process object](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/RsyncProcess.swift)
 - [the async process object](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/RsyncProcessAsync.swift)